Friday, April 28, 2017

 Still, the Chineseness of this nation is conspicuously obvious especially in architecture and Chinese calligraphy inscribed in many old buildings.

 Our tour guide revealed that a staggering 80% of foreign tourists are from China.
 One could sense a love-hate relationship between Vietnam and China.
-The negative perception is further exacerbated by the tension caused by the overlapping claim of a few islands in the South China Sea.
+The hidden tension is further exacerbated by the overlapping claim of a few islands in the South China Sea.
 The Vietnamese may resent the huge influx of Chinese but are somehow helpless to resist the dollars they bring in.

 One Pillar Pagoda, a Buddhist Temple in Hanoi.

 The Vietnamese affectionately referred to their nation's founding father, Ho Chi Minh as Uncle Ho.
 The Vietnamese had consistently obeyed every order of Ho Chi Minh when he was President of this nation.
-They however refused to obey only one – kept his body on display in Ho Chi Minh Mausoleum against the will of Ho to have his remains cremated.
+They however refused to obey only one – They kept his body on display in Ho Chi Minh Mausoleum against the will of Ho who wanted his remains cremated.

 We decided against spending one and half hours just to queue up to see the remains of Uncle Ho.
-It was more appropriate that this privileged be left to the many many pre-kindy children who came from all parts of Vietnam.
+It was more appropriate that this privilege be left to the many many pre-kindy children of the local kindergartens who came from all parts of Vietnam.

 Ho Chi Minh Mausoleum.